 All program participants must have a valid passport for travel to the United Kingdom that will be valid for at least six months beyond the end of the program.
-You will be issued a letter on official letterhead stating that you are university students who have prepaid tuition and accommodation costs, and which you should carry with you in case you need to show it upon arrival in London.
+You will be issued a letter on official letterhead stating that you are a university student who has prepaid tuition and accommodation costs, and which you should carry with you to show upon arrival in London.

-US and Singapore citizens do not need visas to enter the UK for this study program (although you must be able to show an airline ticket that proves you will exit the country at the end of the program).
-Citizens of other countries must check with the UK Border Agency to see what visa arrangements are necessary to enter the UK from Dec 28, 2016 to January 18, 2017.
-Students from other countries, who may require visas, are responsible for making their own visa arrangements.
-Study Abroad and CAPA staff can offer limited advice, but only enough to help you get started.
-Failure to make timely and appropriate visa arrangements would mean international students cannot join the program in London and may result in the loss of program fees.
+US and Singapore citizens do not need visas to enter the UK for the winter study abroad program (although you must be able to show an airline ticket that proves you will exit the country at the end of the program).
+Citizens of other countries must check with the UK Border Agency to see what visa arrangements are necessary to enter the UK from Dec 28, 2017 to January 18, 2018.
+Students of other nationalities, who may require visas to visit the UK, are responsible for making their own visa arrangements.
+Study Abroad staff can offer limited advice, but only enough to help you get started.
+CAPA may have other pointers.
+Failure to make timely and appropriate visa arrangements would mean you cannot join the program in London and may result in the loss of program fees.